dheerajpalhani/AI-blog-23/ai-blog-platform/client/Ai-Blog/README.md

 # React + Vite
+# Tailwind CSS
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+I used Tailwind CSS for the styling and shadcn/ui for the components.

 Currently, two official plugins are available: